-Also, we'll share some PowerPoint templates that make good use of fonts and typography.
+Also, we'll share some PowerPoint templates that make good use of the best fonts for presentations and typography.

 The Essentials of Font Selection

 With so many PowerPoint font choices, it might be challenging to choose the best font for PowerPoint presentations.
-In this section, I'll share tips that help you match your font choice to your content to complement it perfectly.
+In this section, I'll share tips that help you match your choice of font, PowerPoint template, and content seamlessly.

 1. Understand the Types of Fonts